Part 3: Calculations

 An installation using 1024 x 76 nodes would have a pixel count of 77,824 but still display high-quality digital video output.
 This method is especially effective when creating an installation that covers a building which, by necessity, already has spacing between lines of video due to windows and other architectural features.

 Direct-view luminaire installations can be controlled via either DMX or Ethernet.
 DMX is appropriate for relatively simple installations, or for installations where all lights operate in unison—for example, for accenting, perimeter lighting, or cove lighting applications.

 Each node of a direct-view luminaire is identified by a light number.
 A light number corresponds to three sequential DMX addresses, one for red, one for green, and one for blue.
 A DMX universe consists of 512 addresses, so the maximum number of light numbers available in a DMX universe is 170 (170 x 3 = 510).

 Because it is not subject to the DMX addressing limitations, Ethernet is the preferred environment for dynamic, color-changing light shows and video displays, both of which require large numbers of unique light numbers.
 In an Ethernet environment, each power/data supply effectively acts as its own universe.

 A typical DMX installation uses a DMX controller such as our iPlayer 3 or a third-party DMX controller.
-A typical Ethernet installation uses one or more Ethernet switches, and an Ethernet controller such as our Light System Manager or Video System Manager Pro.
+A typical Ethernet installation uses one or more Ethernet switches, and an Ethernet controller such as Light System Manager.

 Creative Displays Create a World of New Creative Opportunities